Is DORS Right for Me?

 "I have the time and interest to make a plan for getting a job."

 If your answer is "No," then DORS may not be right for you.
-DORS assists people with disabilities in the process of preparing for and getting a job, but DORS can't do all the work.
-You have to be committed to the process and carry out the plan you create for employment.
+DORS assists job seekers with disabilities to get ready to work and find a job.
+This is a partnership between you and DORS and you have together to carry out the plan you create for employment.

 "I am looking for someone to help me take care of my basic living needs (food, clothing and housing)."